OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

     }
 }

+//Adding name mapping as this is a recommended best practice
+//This step maps a function's `id` value in the JSON metadata file to JavaScript function name CustomFunctionMappings.GETTEMPERATURE = getTemperature;
 ```

 When using fetch or XHR, a new JavaScript Promise is returned.
 You'll note that you may have had to specify `OfficeExtension.Promise` in the past to use Promises, but as of September 2018, they are globally exposed.